Rosy Wrasse

 Interesting Info

-• The Rosy Wrasse is a species of marine fish found in both the temperate and subtropical waters of southern Australia, from Shark Bay in Western Australia to Sydney in New South Wales.
+• The Rosy Wrasse is a temperate reef fish found in southern Australia, ranging from Shark Bay in Western Australia across to Sydney in New South Wales, including Tasmania.

-• Males of the species are typically larger and more brightly coloured than females, with a deep reddish-pink body and a yellow tail.
-Females are generally more muted in colour, with a pinkish-brown body and a white belly.
+• Males are larger and brightly coloured, with a rich reddish-pink body and a yellow tail, while females are more subdued, usually pinkish-brown with a pale underside.

-• Rosy Wrasse feed mainly on small crustaceans, such as shrimps, crabs, and amphipods, but will also eat small fish and molluscs.
+• They feed mainly on small crustaceans such as shrimps, crabs, and amphipods, but will also take worms, molluscs, and occasionally tiny fish.

-• They are considered to be a protogynous hermaphrodite, meaning that they are born as females but can later change sex to become males.
+• Rosy Wrasses are protogynous hermaphrodites, which means they begin life as females and some later change sex to become dominant males.

-• Breeding season, occurs in the summer months, where male fish perform courtship displays to attract females.
-After mating, the female lays her eggs in a nest built by the male, who then guards the eggs until they hatch.
+• Breeding takes place in the warmer summer months.
+Males perform colourful courtship displays to attract females, and after spawning, the male guards the fertilised eggs until they hatch.

 Species Interaction